influxdata/docs-v2/content/influxdb/clustered/reference/internals/storage-engine.md

 ### Router

-The Router (also known as the Ingest Router) parses and shards incoming line protocol and then routes each shard to [Ingesters](#ingester).
+The Router (also known as the Ingest Router) parses incoming line protocol and then routes it to [Ingesters](#ingester).
-To ensure write durability, the Router replicates each shard to two of the available Ingesters.
+To ensure write durability, the Router replicates data to two or more of the available Ingesters.

 ##### Router scaling strategies